🪃 First Nations

 • Terra nullius: A concept in international law meaning 'a territory belonging to no-one' or 'over which no-one claims ownership'.
 The concept is related to the legal acceptance of occupation as an original means of peacefully acquiring territory.
 However, a fundamental condition of a valid occupation is that the territory should belong to no-one.
 The concept has been used to justify the colonisation of Australia.
 The High Court decision of 1992 rejected terra nullius and recognises Indigenous native title.

-the colonisation of the First Nations
+the colonisation of the first nations

 First Nations people named all of Australia in their languages before British colonisation.
 Part of the process of colonisation has been the renaming of places and natural features all over the country.